Smoke & CO Detectors

 - Smoke alarms can also be outfitted with special options, such as strobe lights or bed shakers.
 If a resident of your household is hard of hearing, consider these additions.

 Smoke and CO alarm installations and upgrades should be performed by a professional electrician.
-Hire Superpower Electric for all of your electrical safety needs.
+Hire Superpower Services for all of your electrical safety needs.

 There are many safety concerns when it comes to any residential electrical installation.
 Smoke and CO alarms need to be placed correctly in order to keep your family and property safe.
 Not only that, but a home must meet code compliance for its particular state.

 Superpower Services is well-versed in all laws and codes pertaining to electrical services in New Jersey.
 Much of the following information is part of smoke and carbon monoxide code compliance laws for New Jersey.

 - Smoke alarms are required in every bedroom or outside of each sleeping area.
 Alarms should be installed on every level of the home, including the basement.

 - Depending on the size of your home, it may require additional smoke alarm installations.

 - It is best to use interconnected smoke alarms.
 When one smoke alarm sounds they all sound.